Prag8855/aab/content/guides/german-health-insurance.md

 - **It's easy to use**
     When you go to the doctor, you show your insurance card, and you get healthcare.
 You don't need to think about coverage, reimbursement or deductibles.
 There is no paperwork; it just works.
 - **You don't pay more for pre-existing conditions**
-    If you are *[[Pflichtversichert]]*, public health insurers must accept you, even if you have serious health problems.
+    The cost is based on your income, not your health.
+Generally, public health insurance is forced to accept you, even if you have serious health problems.
 You don't pay more because of your bad health.
-Private health insurers refuse people with serious health problems, or they charge them more.

 ### Disadvantages of public health insurance

-- **It's expensive for young professionals**
+- **It's expensive if you have a high income**
     If you have a high income, you pay more.
 If you are young, healthy and well-paid, private health insurance is often cheaper.
-- **Doctors prefer private insurance**
+- **It's harder to get a doctor appointment**
-    With public health insurance, you must wait longer for a doctor appointment.
+    With public health insurance, you wait longer for a doctor appointment.
 It's hard to find a psychotherapist or urologist who accepts public health insurance.[^13] With private health insurance, you can see doctors faster.
 - **Special treatments are not included**
     Public health insurance covers *necessary* care, not luxuries.
 If you want special treatments, you must pay the extra cost yourself.
 For example, it only covers amalgam tooth fillings.
 If you want fancy composite fillings, you must pay for the difference.
 Tooth cleanings are not fully covered.
 Eyeglasses are rarely covered.
 Private insurance lets you choose better coverage.
-- **Not everyone is accepted**
-    If you are a self-employed, and you just moved from a non-EU country, it's really hard to get public health insurance.
-Public insurance companies are not forced to cover self-employed people.[^14] Most immigrant freelancers are forced to choose private or [expat health insurance](/glossary/Expat%20health%20insurance).

-### What public insurance covers

-Public health insurance covers **all necessary healthcare**.
-Important treatments and medical prescriptions are always covered.
-There is a small deductible (5€ to 10€ per month) for some prescriptions.
-There is no other deductible.

-When you visit the doctor, you give your insurance card, and they charge the insurance company directly.
-If a treatment is not covered, you know before you start.

-Public health insurance covers essential dental care, like removing your wisdom teeth.
-You also get 2 free dental check-ups every year.
-It does not cover tooth cleanings.
-Many people also get [dental insurance](/glossary/Zahnzusatzversicherung) to get better coverage.

-Glasses and contact lenses [are rarely covered](/guides/eyeglasses).
-You need to pay for them yourself.

 ### Which public health insurance should I choose?